Learn how to pass on more of your wealth to your heirs and pay less to the government before it's too late! Click here...

 - To order by phone, call 800-908-9946 and follow the prompts.
 You can also request your transcript using your smartphone with the IRS2Go mobile phone app.

 - To request an individual tax return transcript by mail or fax, complete Form 4506T-EZ, Short Form Request for Individual Tax Return Transcript.
 Businesses and individuals who need a tax account transcript should use Form 4506-T, Request for Transcript of Tax Return.

-Finally, if you have changed your name or marital status, let the Social Security Administration (SSA) know about the change, as well as the IRS.
-Because, if the name on the tax return does not agree with the Social Security number, both at the IRS and at the SSA, the refund for your personal tax return may be delayed, if not disallowed.
+- Finally, if you have changed your name or marital status, let the Social Security Administration (SSA) and the IRS know about the change.
+If the name on the tax return does not agree with the Social Security number, both at the SSA and at the IRS, the refund for your personal tax return may be delayed, if not disallowed.
 This can cost a great deal of time, money and stress.
-The average taxpayer will lose about $1,000 in tax savings for each person that does not have a matching name and social security number.
+The average taxpayer will lose about $2,000 in tax savings for each person that does not have a matching name and social security number.
 This also includes your children.

 Here are some points to remember: